dymmond/lilya/docs/en/docs/routing.md

 {!> ../../../docs_src/routing/routes/routes_priority_fall_through.py !}
 ```

-It is even more safe because a user named `me` wouldn't be accessed.
+It is even safer because a user named `me` wouldn't be accessed.

-Let's assume for performance reasons we want to turn off the `redirect_slashes` feature but
+Let's assume for performance reasons we want to turn off the `redirect_slashes` feature, but
-only for a performance critical Include block.
+only for a performance-critical Include block.
 The rest is handled by an included ASGI app.
 This can be done by passing `redirect_slashes=False` to the `Include`.